Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN

 where $\perp^\text{TT}_{ijab}\equiv\frac{1}{2}(\perp_{ia}\perp_{jb}+\perp_{ja}\perp_{ib}-\perp_{ij}\perp_{ab})$ with $\perp_{ij}=\delta_{ij}-N_iN_j$ being the TT projection operator.
 We recall that \textit{e.g.} $N_{L-2}=N_{i_1}\cdots N_{i_{\ell-2}}$.
-Similarly, the scalar waveform can also be decomposed, at leading order in $1/R$, in terms of another set of STF scalar radiative moments $\mathcal{U}_L^s$, as
+Similarly, the scalar waveform can also be decomposed, at leading order in $1/R$, in terms of another set of STF scalar radiative moments $\mathcal{U}_L^s$, as~\cite{Bernard:2022noq}

-From the asymptotic gravitational and scalar waveforms~\eqref{eq:hijTT} and~\eqref{eq:scalar_waveform}, we can compute the associated gravitational and scalar energy fluxes, respectively denoted $\mathcal{F}^g$ and $\mathcal{F}^s$, and defined by
+From the asymptotic gravitational and scalar waveforms~\eqref{eq:hijTT} and~\eqref{eq:scalar_waveform}, we can compute the associated gravitational and scalar energy fluxes, respectively denoted $\mathcal{F}^g$ and $\mathcal{F}^s$, and defined by~\cite{Bernard:2022noq}

-In this project, since we aim at computing the tidal corrections to the total energy flux up to 1PN beyond the leading order quadrupolar radiation in GR, the above expressions reduce to, \bse \ese In Table~\ref{tab:radiative_moments_for_flux}, we summarize the radiative moments needed to derive the 1PN flux, along with the orders at which they must be obtained to reach that accuracy.
+In this project, since we aim at computing the tidal corrections to the total energy flux at the NNLO, the above expressions reduce to, \bse \ese In Table~\ref{tab:radiative_moments_for_flux}, we summarize the radiative moments needed to derive the NNLO flux, along with the orders at which they must be obtained to reach that accuracy.